jslovers/Welcome-to-JSLovers/README.md

 # JSLovers
 JSLovers is one of the oldest Javascript Community by the developers and for the developers.
 It is started from Delhi/NCR and now in Bangalore, Mumbai, Pune too.
 It is a community dedicated to learn from each other , from tech advocates by doing meetups and code-labs.

-## Announcements
+## Meetup Announcements
-For all meetup annpuncements please check your respective Meetup page.
+For all meetup annpuncements please check your's city respective Meetup page.

+## Job Announcements
+For Jobs , code support, networking with fellow developers please join the [Telegram](https://t.me/joinchat/CDmwiFKn_y6QZQx5ZaJHoQ) group.

-## Meetups
+## Meetups Pages
 - [Delhi](https://www.meetup.com/jslovers/)
 - [Bangalore](https://www.meetup.com/jschannel-Bengaluru/)
 - [Pune](https://www.meetup.com/JSLovers-Pune/)